 Drunk Driving or other Criminal Record

 Anyone with a criminal record (including a drunk driving conviction) may be excluded from Canada.
 A waiver of exclusion may be issued but several weeks are required and a processing fee must be paid.
 Contact the Canadian Embassy or a Canadian Consulate in the U.S. for more information.

-The Tree River has long been known to produce the largest arctic char in the world and the Plummer’s program has exclusive access to the best fly water on the river.
-There are about five miles of fishable water that the guides focus on from the Tree River Outpost.
-There are about three miles upstream of camp to an impassable waterfall that the char cannot get by.
-This is certainly the main focus for fly anglers.
+The Tree River has long been known to produce the largest Arctic char in the world and the Plummer’s program has exclusive access to the best fly water on the river.
+There are about five miles of fishable water that the guides focus on from the Tree River Outpost, including the three miles upstream of camp leading to an impassable waterfall.
+This is certainly the main focus of fly anglers.
 The water is an intimidating mix of giant class five rapids and tight pocket water with many defined pools mixed in.
 The water is accessed by hiking upstream of the camp with your guide.
 The water below camp flattens out and there are a few classic swing runs with a few seams that can safely be fished by wading.
 The guides do like to use the boats to fish several of the deeper, slow runs below the rapids and downstream of the outpost to access water that you cannot reach from the bank.

 The fishing on the Tree is a mix of swinging flies in classic runs and twitching flies along the edge of heavy water in tight pockets.
 Bright steelhead patterns are the name of the game with short, heavy sink tips and big rods to keep the fish out of the rapids!

 There are two Lund boats that are stationed at the Tree River camp.
 These boats are used for ferrying anglers who are hiking up the river to the other side and also used to fish some of the deeper slow runs with clients below the rapids.
 The Tree River Outpost is accessed from Great Bear Lake Lodge via one of two otter floatplanes.